jasonpilz/Alexa_Particle/README.md

 3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 4. Copy the Intent Schema from the included [IntentSchema.json.](https://github.com/jasonpilz/alexa_particle/blob/master/ASK/speechAssets/IntentSchema.json)
 5. Copy the Sample Utterances from the included [SampleUtterances.txt.](https://github.com/jasonpilz/alexa_particle/blob/master/ASK/speechAssets/SampleUtterances.txt) Click Next.
+6. Under "Endpoint", paste in the ARN you copied from the last step of the Lambda setup and click the 'Lambda ARN' radio button.
+Click 'Next'.
-6. [optional] go back to the skill Information tab and copy the appId.
+7. [Optional] go back to the skill Information tab and copy the `Application Id`.
 Paste the appId into the `index.js` file for the variable `APP_ID`, then update the lambda source zip file with this change and upload to lambda again, this step makes sure the lambda function only serves request from authorized source.
-7. You are now able to start testing your sample skill!
+8. You are now able to start testing your sample skill!
 You should be able to go to the [Echo webpage](http://echo.amazon.com/#skills) and see your skill enabled.
-8. In order to test it, try to say some of the Sample Utterances from the Examples section below.
+9. In order to test it, try to say some of the Sample Utterances from the Examples section below.
-9. Your skill is now saved and once you are finished testing you can continue to publish your skill.
+10. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Hardware